mitraman/eventful/manuscript/ch02-architecture.md

 There are other EVENTful approaches like web hooks, publish-subscribe, and command-query responsibility separation (CQRS).
 The most common element in all these patterns is the reliance on asynchronous interactions — the decoupling of the requests and responses — that leads to another common expression: Eventual consistency.

 **TK clean up, expand, (re)move eventual consistency stuff**

+Now that we have a handle on the common message patterns for EVENTful systems, the next challenge is to outline the basic platform elements -- the infrastructure needed in order to implement and operate your EVENTful systems.

 ## EVENTful Infrastructure
 TK